dandresky/zwave-rpi-smart-bldg-project/README.md

 Deployment:

 The Zwave Smart Building App is designed to be deployed as a docker container, exposing port 6769.
+See the DOCKER-REFERENCE.md file in the RHUBARB-PI project for instructions on how to cross-compile for the rPI.

 ## References